izzyyhh/fodda_mp3_installer/README.md

 - improve UI for mobile list, floating buttons and so on
 - list should not reload everytime, only add that item and get info only from that
+- refactor:
+  - websocket for download status
+  - code is in one file, extract components
+  - promises for downloading